jonathanabennett/projectwarrior/README.md

 3. `make install` to copy the `projectwarrior` executable to `~/.bin`.
 If you need it to be elsewhere to be on your path, please skip this step and manually copy it.

 ## Usage

+Below is a quick summary with examples for every command.
+More details can be found in the wiki, particularly the [philosophy](https://github.com/jonathanabennett/projectwarrior/wiki/philosophy) and [examples](https://github.com/jonathanabennett/projectwarrior/wiki/examples) pages, which get updated regularly.

 ### Add